Nikitha-Rajendran/Nikitha-Rajendran/README.md

 - I love finding an intersection between code and the things I am interested in.

 - I dabble in beat-making at times specifically ambient music.

+- When I am absolutely jobless, I practice to improve my typing speed.
+My current record is 102 words per minute with 97% accuracy.

 --------------------------